jbmusso/grex/README.md

 ## Documentation

-A distinct `GremlinScript` object is created internally every time you call `client.gremlin()`.
+A distinct `GremlinScript` object is created internally every time you call `grex.gremlin()`.
 Each `GremlinScript` instance is independant from the others and [will be executed in a transaction](https://github.com/tinkerpop/rexster/wiki/Extension-Points#extensions-and-transactions).

 It is recommended that you add the following shortcuts on top of your JavaScript files: